EricGarnier/LiveCoin.Net/README.md

 ## Getting started
 After installing it's time to actually use it.
 To get started we have to add the LiveCoin.Net namespace:  `using LiveCoin.Net;`.

-LiveCoin.Net provides two clients to interact with the Binance API.
+LiveCoin.Net provides two clients to interact with the LiveCoin API.
 The  `LiveCoinClient`  provides all rest API calls.
 The  `LiveCoinSocketClient`  provides functions to interact with the websocket provided by the LiveCoin API.
 Both clients are disposable and as such can be used in a  `using`statement.

 ## Examples
 Examples can be found in the Examples folder.